ssbc/epidemic-broadcast-trees/README.md

 `timeout` is used to decide when to switch a feed to another peer.
 This is essential to detecting when a peer may have stalled.

+`isFeed(id)` is a validation function that returns true if `id` is a valid feed identifier.
+If not, it is ignored'

 ### ebt.onAppend (msg)